Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Real-World Data

 \subsection{Ablation Studies}

 To thoroughly investigate the contribution of each component in our training objective, we conduct a component-wise ablation study.
 The total loss is defined as $\mathcal{L} = \mathcal{L}_{rec} + \mathcal{L}_{pred} + \beta D_{KL}$.
 We measure performance using {CRPS} (probabilistic calibration) and {NMAE} (deterministic accuracy).
-We compare the full LSG-VAE against three distinct variants: {w/o Prediction ($\mathcal{L}_{pred} = 0$)}, which is trained exclusively on reconstructing historical patches to test whether latent dynamics can be learned without future supervision; {w/o Reconstruction ($\mathcal{L}_{rec} = 0$)}, which removes the historical reconstruction loss to verify if the auxiliary reconstruction task aids in regularizing the latent space; and {Vanilla VAE (MSE)}, which replaces the heteroscedastic Location-Scale NLL with a standard homoscedastic MSE loss.
+We compare the full VolDy-VAE against three distinct variants: {w/o Prediction ($\mathcal{L}_{pred} = 0$)}, which is trained exclusively on reconstructing historical patches to test whether latent dynamics can be learned without future supervision; {w/o Reconstruction ($\mathcal{L}_{rec} = 0$)}, which removes the historical reconstruction loss to verify if the auxiliary reconstruction task aids in regularizing the latent space; and {Vanilla VAE (MSE)}, which replaces the heteroscedastic Location-Scale NLL with a standard homoscedastic MSE loss.

-The results on \textit{ETTh1} and \textit{Electricity}, summarized in Table~\ref{tab:ablation_component}, validate the synergy of our proposed components.
-First, the {w/o Pred} variant exhibits the sharpest deterioration in deterministic accuracy, confirming that explicit future supervision is indispensable for guiding the latent dynamics module.
-Similarly, the consistent performance drop in the {w/o Rec} variant indicates that historical reconstruction is essential for regularizing the latent space and preventing overfitting.
-Crucially, the {Vanilla VAE} significantly lags behind LSG-VAE in probabilistic metrics.
-This empirically proves that the homoscedastic bias inherent in the MSE objective severely limits uncertainty calibration, whereas our Location-Scale formulation effectively captures dynamic volatility.
-Additionally, while we observe that LSG-VAE is robust to the KL divergence term, we retain it to ensure the theoretical integrity of the variational framework. {Furthermore, we extend our investigation to architectural design choices.
-Detailed ablation studies concerning the impact of RevIN are provided in Appendix~\ref{app:arch_ablation}.} And hyperparameter sensitivity analysis can be found in the Appendix~\ref{app:hyperparameter_analysis}.
+The results on \textit{ETTh1} and \textit{Electricity}, summarized in Table~\ref{tab:ablation_component}, show complementary effects among the proposed components.
+First, the {w/o Pred} variant exhibits the sharpest deterioration in deterministic accuracy, suggesting that explicit future supervision is important for guiding the latent dynamics module.
+Similarly, the consistent performance drop in the {w/o Rec} variant indicates that historical reconstruction helps regularize the latent space and reduce overfitting.
+The {Vanilla VAE} also lags behind VolDy-VAE in probabilistic metrics.
+This indicates that the homoscedastic misspecification inherent in the MSE objective can limit uncertainty calibration, whereas our volatility-aware objective more effectively captures temporal uncertainty dynamics in these benchmarks.
+We retain the KL divergence term to ensure the theoretical integrity of the variational framework.

+\textbf{Ablation on Non-stationarity Handling.} Because VolDy-VAE applies RevIN before patching, we further test whether this normalization is merely a preprocessing convenience or a necessary stabilizer for heteroscedastic modeling.
+As shown in Table~\ref{tab:revin_ablation}, removing RevIN substantially degrades both CRPS and NMAE, especially on \textit{ETTh1}, where distributional shift is pronounced.
+This result indicates that symmetric normalization and denormalization help the latent and scale modules focus on local volatility dynamics rather than being dominated by global level and variance shifts.